FriendsOfSymfony/FOSCommentBundle/Resources/doc/1-setting_up_the_bundle.md

 ### B) Enable the bundle

-Finally, enable the bundle in the kernel:
+Finally, enable the required bundles in the kernel:

 ``` php
 <?php